DanielLarsenNZ/Radiostr/README.md

 Radiost*r
 =========
-A distribution system and protocol for music playlist data.
+A transmission system and protocol for music playlist data.